cswuyg/diytool/code_count_asm/ReadME.md

 2、select the path at the first edit.
 ![use example](./example.JPG)

-I use RadASM to write the code.
+I use RadASM to write the code.If you are a greenhand,you should not use it,or you will be a lazy man.